vincentwoo/blog/_posts/2013-03-08-above-and-beyond-the-affirm-job-puzzle.md

 * Turn a hex's number into its grid coordinates
 * Figure out the distance between two arbitrary grid coordinates

-### Translating a hex number into coordinates
+### Translating a hexagon number into coordinates

-Going from an arbitrary hex number to coordinates seems a bit tricky at first.
+Going from an arbitrary hexagon number to coordinates seems a bit tricky at first.
 You can't modulo or divide by anything obvious to get some aspect of the geometry.
 The hex at position 1000 could be almost anywhere.
 What does seem obvious, though, is that higher numbers must be on larger "rings" of hexagons.
 Closer examination shows that each larger ring of hexagons has 6 more nodes than